-When you create a new item code, select service as the item type and give it the same name I use in the Phase Codes.
+When you create a new item code, select service as the item type and give it a similar name I use in the Phase Codes.
 In the description section, use the basic description I illustrate and then select the ‘Construction in Progress’ account as the account identification.
 Do not set a rate.
 It is not needed in construction accounting.
-Also, do not check the ‘This service is used ….’; this requires a different level of accounting expertise not needed for you in this situation.
+Also, do not check the ‘This service is used ….’; this requires a different level of accounting expertise not needed for you in this situation or with construction.

 In QuickBooks, they do not use the term project; they use ‘Jobs’.
 It is rare for the same customer to call you back for more jobs.
 Generally, these are one shot contracts in construction.
-So think of all your work in the term of ‘Jobs’.
+Think of all your work in the term of ‘Jobs’.
 To add a job, go to Customers, New Customer and Job.
 Put in the customer’s name and all the information related to that customer.
 Then on the Job Info tab, add the project to the list.
 Where it says Job Description, put in your company’s numbering system.
-I strongly encourage you to use a system I explain in these articles:
+I strongly encourage you to use a system similar to what is explained in these articles:

 This numbering system allows you to identify project on a timeline and not by address.
 A timeline format allows for easy retrieval of financial information in the future.
 If you are considering switching over to QuickBooks as your accounting software, now is the best time to convert the entire office and related paper systems.

 Now you have the software setup to work for you.
 But unless the data is entered into the software and coded correctly, the setup will not help you.
-So read the next section in understanding how to code the respective costs.
+Read the next section in understanding how to code the respective costs.